Faculty and Staff Consultation

 - You observe the student sharing very personal concerns with individuals they do not know very well.
 Some students have significant difficulty with boundaries and need guidance regarding with whom it is appropriate to discuss personal concerns.

-The Department of Counseling and Career Services is asked to consult with campus staff to:
+The Department of Counseling Services is asked to consult with campus staff to:

 - help clarify strategies in dealing with student issues or

 - assess students involved in code of student conduct situations